 What is a Healthcare Degree?

 A degree in healthcare can prepare you for handling administration work and caring directly for patients in a medical setting.
 Your exact course selection during your educational journey will vary based upon the specific degree program that you choose.
-For example, degrees in healthcare administration will focus heavily on computer and literacy skills while the path to becoming a paramedic will be largely skills training.
+For example, both on campus and online healthcare administration degrees will focus heavily on computer and literacy skills while the path to becoming a paramedic will be largely skills training.

 While some students apply for entry level jobs straight out of an associate’s or bachelor’s program, there are many advanced educational paths within healthcare that can lead to well-paying, high-level careers.